8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 Method 1: Fix your StorAHCI.sys Driver

 Some Advanced Host Controller Interface PCI-Express (AHCI PCIe) cause resets of the disk controller.
 It runs with inbox StorAHCI.sys driver.
-When Message Signaled Interrupt (MSI) mode enables, a firmware bug the does not allow Solid-state drive (SSD) to complete input/output.
+When Message Signaled Interrupt (MSI) mode enables, a firmware bug does not allow the Solid-state drive (SSD) to complete input/output.
 Hence, Windows tries to reset the device.

 The first solution to Windows 10 100% disk usage lies in disabling MSI mode.